ImanJowkar/argocd-post/2-install-argocd/README.md

 ```

-after a few seconds, we have a kubernetes cluster with 3 nodes
+after a few seconds, we have a kubernetes cluster with 3 nodes.

+`Please note that you need to install the 'kubectl' binary.`

 ```